dykyi-roman/architecture/dip.md

 ## The Dependency Inversion Principle (DIP)
 Dependency inversion is one of the popular [SOLID](solid.md) principles, which is an acronym for the first five object-oriented design principles by [Robert C. Martin](http://cleancoder.com/files/about.md)
-Dependency Injection is a well-known pattern and de-facto standard for implementing a Dependency Inversion Principle.
+**Dependency Injection** is a well-known pattern and de-facto standard for implementing a Dependency Inversion Principle.
-Most modern frameworks have some level of support for Dependency Injection.
+Most modern frameworks have some level of support for **Dependency Injection**.

 ### Rules
 * A high-level modules should not depend on low-level modules.
 Both should depend on abstractions ([SOLID](solid.md))